 Specifically, the Youth Charter tackles educational non-attainment, health inequality, anti-social behaviour and the negative effects of crime, drugs, gang related activity and racism by applying the ethics of sporting and artistic excellence.
-These can then be translated to provide social and economic benefits of citizenship, rights responsibilities, with improved education, health, social order, environment and college, university, employment and enterprise.
+These can then be translated to provide social and economic benefits of citizenship, rights responsibilities, with improved education, health, citizenship, environment and college, university, employment and entrepreneurship.

 The Youth Charter acts as a social broker and cultural interface between public/private sector and donor organisations.
 The key to the Youth Charter approach is to provide capacity, leadership and self reliance to hard to reach young people and their communities.
 This is delivered through our Social Coach training and development workshops, programmes and projects.
 Further assistance, campaigning, advocacy, support and advice is delivered through our ‘on-line’ distance learning and evaluation tools, which provide a unique impact and assessment of each individual’s and community’s ongoing development and progress.